mrhigham/minimal-mistakes/_pages/layout.md

 ## Natural Mapping
 Where possible, represent the digital content in response to the layout of its related physical object.
 This doesn’t require an exact 1:1 relationship, but consider how it can reduce the cognitive load of the user to map them in similar layouts (see the example of the stove top controls).

-A [skeuomorphic result](https://en.wikipedia.org/wiki/Skeuomorph) is not the intention, but to make the interface intuitive and obvious so the user doesn’t have to “learn” the interface.
+A [skeuomorphic result](https://en.wikipedia.org/wiki/Skeuomorph) is not the intention, but to make the interface intuitive and obvious so the user doesn’t have to “learn” the interface.{: .notice--warning}

 ![Natural mapping example](/images/mapping-stoves.png)